This post may contain affiliate links, please see my disclosure policy to learn more.

 - 2 Tbsp sugar

 - ramen flavor packet

-- Whisk together the oils, sugar, vinegar and ramen flavor packet.
-Pour over cabbage mixture and toss evenly to coat.
+- Whisk together the oils, sugar, vinegar, and ramen flavor packet.
+Pour over the cabbage mixture and toss evenly to coat.